guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

 However, _where_ this complexity exists, and _how_ it is expressed can be wonderful to discover.

-It's by no means necessary to understand what the code is doing in generative art to appreciate it, but I strongly believe that even having only a high-level understanding of the code behind a piece of art enhances it.
+It's by no means necessary to understand what the code is doing in a generative artwork to appreciate it, but I strongly believe that even having only a high-level understanding of the code behind a piece of art enhances it.

 The core idea behind "Lines Walking" is as follows: Lines advance on a hexagonal grid, traveling from one neighboring cell to the next.
 If they reach